The Debut of the Angel Vessels

 An Artist’s Journey in Fiber, Form, and Faith

 For as long as I can remember, I’ve been a seamstress—working with my hands, shaping fabric, and telling stories through stitches.
 For years, my artistic path has centered on wearable art made from 100% cashmere.
 In the beginning, I used recycled sweaters, giving them new life through thoughtful design.
 As my work evolved, so did my sourcing.
-I discovered a small collective of organic, sustainable cashmere farmers in Inner Mongolia—where the harsh climate is ideal for Kashmir goats and the resulting fiber is among the most luxurious in the world.
+I discovered a small collective of organic, sustainable cashmere farmers in Mongolia—where the harsh climate is ideal for Kashmir goats and the resulting fiber is among the most luxurious in the world.

 I looked around my studio, surrounded by years of saved “snips”—small pieces of cashmere too beautiful to discard but never quite finding their place.
 At the same time, my husband (a wildlife photographer) and I began reading The Creative Act: A Way of Being by Rick Rubin.
 His words stirred something in me.
 I saw these remnants not as waste, but as potential.